javiergarciacotado/berlin-clock/README.md

-## Berlin Clock
+# Berlin Clock
-Implementation of the Berlin Clock
+Implementation of the Berlin Clock exercise

-# Requirements
+## Requirements

 It requires:
 - Maven version >= 3
 - JDK8

-# Running the application
+## Running the application

 1. Clone the repository
 ```